 COVID Impact on Adults Living Alone: It is Complicated

 Adults living alone are no longer an exception.
 Many have opted never to marry or have married and are now separated or divorced; and among those who are considered “seniors”, many now live alone because of the loss of a spouse.
 Some are actively engaged in politics, support non-governmental organizations, join book clubs, look to their pet as a companion to substitute for human relationships.
-Many are coping well with COVID; others not so much, and it is particularly difficult for older adults.
+Many are coping well with COVID; others not so much, and it is particularly difficult for older adults, especially if they are not being helped by professional medical services like the ones from Chelsea Senior Living.
 It is a subject worth looking into.

 The prevalence of one-person households is greater than ever in human history.
 This is happening virtually everywhere with major differences between countries-from more than 40% in northern European countries to 1% in low-income Asian countries.